Shatzi Weisberger: Career

-Weisberger worked as a nurse for 47 years, focusing on obstetrics and end-of-life care.
-Her nursing career saw the peak of deaths caused by HIV/AIDS in New York in the 1980s, and she worked as a home care nurse for those dying of the disease.
+Shatzi Weisberger worked as a nurse for 47 years, specializing in both obstetrics and end-of-life care.
+Her nursing career coincided with the peak of HIV/AIDS-related deaths in New York City during the 1980s, a period during which she provided home care for individuals dying from the disease.

-In the 2010s, Weisberger sought out education about thanatology, hospice care, and "the art of dying" in order to become a death educator after caring for a close friend who was dying.
-She began hosting death cafés, which transitioned online at the start of the COVID-19 pandemic.
-Weisberger is associated with the positive death movement as opposed to palliative care.
+Weisberger began her nursing career after obtaining a master's degree in psychiatric nursing.
+However, she later became critical of the psychiatric practices at the time, which she described as unethical.
+This led her to speak publicly about the need for mental health care reform.

+In the 2010s, after being present during a close friend's final moments, she turned her focus to death education and advocacy.
+She trained in thanatology, hospice care, and what she called the "art of dying."
+Weisberger organized "death cafés"—informal gatherings that foster open conversations about mortality and dying in a supportive environment.

 Activism

-Weisberger's activism began with direct action against redlining in suburban Long Island.
-She was part of a group that encouraged families of color to visit real estate agents and ask about specific homes; after the families were told that a deposit had already been made on the home they inquired about, Weisberger would expose the discrimination by making the same inquiry and being invited to make an offer for purchase.
-She was also active in the civil rights movement.

-Weisberger was a political lesbian for a period of time, a member of ACT UP, and a part of the public opposition to nuclear technology as a member of Dykes Opposed to Nuclear Technology.
+Weisberger was a political lesbian for some time, a member of ACT UP, and a part of the public opposition to nuclear technology as a member of Dykes Opposed to Nuclear Technology.
 One of her earliest acts of activism took place at a die-in in New York City, where she cried because she felt that she was "in the right place doing the right things with the right people".
 She was jailed as a result of her actions against nuclear weapons.
 In addition, Weisberger was an organizer with the Independence Party of New York City (which broke away from the Independence Party of New York) for 25 years.

 Weisberger was present at numerous protests and demonstrations in New York, leading The Advocate to describe her as "a fixture".
 She was active in protests against police brutality in the United States, supported abolition of the police and of prisons, and was associated with anti-Zionism.
-At one Black Lives Matter protest in June 2020, which occurred on her 90th birthday, she was dubbed "the people's bubbie" (a Yiddish term for a grandmother); she wrote a column in HuffPost stating that she wanted the police to be abolished for her 90th birthday, stating that the "only way all people will ever be able to live and die as they wish is if we pursue abolition".
+At one Black Lives Matter protest in June 2020, which occurred on her 90th birthday, she was dubbed "the people's bubbie" (a Yiddish term for a grandmother); she wrote a column in HuffPost stating that she wanted the police to be abolished for her 90th birthday, and that the "only way all people will ever be able to live and die as they wish is if we pursue abolition".
 She broke curfew to attend another Black Lives Matter protest.
-Her protest signs, such as one reading "Jewish dyke standing with Palestinian queers", became well-known.
+Her protest signs, such as one reading Jewish dyke standing with Palestinian queers, became well known.

 In 2021, Weisberger cited her age as a positive contributor to her activism, explaining that her presence "brings attention to the issues that matter" and expressing an intent to participate in "as many demonstrations as I possibly can".